Blood Center Services

 TRANSFUSION ORDER REQUIREMENTS

-Each order must include the complete name of the product (e.g., leukoreduced, irradiated platelets), either the volume or the number of units, and the total administration time or rate of infusion.
+Each order must include the name of the component, special instructions (e.g., irradiated, washed), the volume or the number of units, and the total administration time or rate of infusion.
+An order for transfusion may be based on specific objective parameters and may be written for more than one unit of a blood component.
+Each transfusion treatment requires a separate order.

 INFORMED CONSENT

-3. Form G-2d2 - "Therapeutic Apheresis and Plasma Exchange Informed Consent" includes statements regarding transfusion of blood products when needed as replacement for blood components removed by apheresis procedures.
+3. Form G-2e - "Patient Treatment Agreement Therapeutic Apheresis" includes statements regarding transfusion of blood products when needed as replacement for blood components removed by apheresis procedures.
 This form is used exclusively by the DeGowin Blood Center.

-BLOOD CENTER REQUISITION AND SPECIMEN COLLECTION
+BLOOD CENTER SPECIMEN COLLECTION

-Refer to the following policies
+Refer to the following policies:

-Patient identification on the specimen label and the requisition must be legible and complete.
-The date of collection should be on the specimen label.
-The patient identification on the specimen and the requisition must match.
-Specimens that are not collected as specified in the above UIHC policies cannot be accepted.
-Specimens that are unlabeled, illegible or incomplete, or specimens that do not match the requisition cannot be accepted.
-Unacceptable samples must be discarded and will need to be recollected.
+Patient identification on the specimen label must be legible.
+Specimens must have a complete, eye readable patient name and hospital number.
+Specimens that are not collected as specified in the above University of Iowa Hospitals & Clinics policy cannot be accepted.
+Specimens that are unlabeled, illegible, or incomplete cannot be accepted.
+Unacceptable samples will be discarded and will need to be recollected.

 EMERGENCY ISSUE OF BLOOD